-Arrested for a DUI in Fayette County?
+Arrested for a DUI in Southern Illinois?
 Don’t just roll over.
 Fight your DUI and protect your driver’s license and future.
 What many people don’t understand about DUI charges is that there are two aspects to them, the actual criminal charge stemming from the arrest and the administrative sanctions from the Illinois Secretary of State associated with them.
 You risk losing your driver’s license as well as facing criminal penalties.
-This is why it’s imperative you have an experienced Vandalia, IL DUI lawyer on your side.
-To learn more about our DUI defense practice, visit our DUI page by clicking here!
+This is why it’s imperative you have an experienced Robinson, IL DUI lawyer on your side.

 - Possession of a Controlled Substance